-On behalf of the California Public Utilities Commission, New Buildings Institute will be hosting four no-cost workshops in California in 2017 covering zero net energy (ZNE) topics for both local government audiences and those working to retrofit existing buildings to ZNE.
-See information about the existing buildings events below.
-Visit www.newbuildings.org/municipal-workshops for details on the local government workshops.
+On behalf of the California Public Utilities Commission, New Buildings Institute will be hosting no-cost workshops in California in 2017 covering zero net energy (ZNE) topics for both local government audiences and those working to retrofit existing buildings to ZNE.
+See information about the existing buildings event below.
+For details on the local government workshops visit www.newbuildings.org/municipal-workshops.

 ZNE for Existing Buildings

 California has set ambitious goals for buildings to achieve ZNE by 2020 and 2030.
 Learn about the work of these innovative projects, connect and share information with peers, hear about successful ZNE projects, and gain tools to help advance your ZNE policies, programs, and projects.